prince-chrismc/conan-center-index/docs/developing_recipes_locally.md

 This file is intended to provide all the commands you need to run in order to be an expert ConanCenter contributor.

+> **Warning**: Hooks are generally for package correctness and the pylinters are for the recipe syntax

 <!-- toc -->
 ## Contents